barbushin/dater/readme.md

 ### Convert text template datetime timezone

-Is usefult to auto-convert all datetime in template date to client timezone.
+Is useful to auto-convert all datetime in template date to client timezone.
 For example in Email template body.

 	$data = 'Timestamp format: 1363238564 (will not be handled) Timestamp format: 1363238564[Y/m/d]